janimattiellonen/discgolf-diary/Tali playbook.md

 Tee shot: a birdie is pretty much out of question at the moment.
 I would go with Mako3, Truth or Buzzz SS.
 Again, easier to make a controlled shot.
 Otherwise, Leopard3 or a Valkyrie might work too (a little bit higher risk of getting the disc too much on the right side.

+## Hole 18: 83m, par 3

+Be careful on this hole; the left side OB comes really fast towards you.
+The hole seems to have a tail wind quite often so be careful with understable discs.
+My Roc3 goes OB left very often.

+Tee shot: not quite sure yet, what to utilize.
+Maybe Truth.
+If chosing Roc3, make sure you throw it flat or in a light anhyzer and keep the right side.